Pinterest Pixel

 YEARFRAC Formula: Assessing Partial Years Accurately

 In certain situations, reckoning just the complete years of service might not be sufficient, especially when partial years need to be accounted for with precision.
-This is where the YEARFRAC formula comes into play, providing a way to calculate the exact fraction of a year, to the day, between two dates.
+This is where the YEARFRAC formula is useful.

 The formula is structured as follows: